lanternadev/lanterna-lab/milestones.md

 # Project Milestones & Progress Log

-This page records the history of the RAG homelab project: completed milestones, sprint outcomes, key design changes, and lessons learned.
+This lab notebook records the history of the RAG homelab project: completed milestones, sprint outcomes, key design changes, and lessons learned.
-Think of it as a lab notebook, complementing the main README.

----

 ## 2025
+### 25 May 2025
+- Took delivery of the MINISFORUM UM890 Pro Mini PC

 ### Q2 2025
 - **Initial ingestion pipeline**